Steps to ensure foot and mouth disease is not brought to NZ

 - making sure shoes and clothing are free of any soil or dirt

-- avoiding bringing back risk items, including animal-based food products and skulls or untanned leather souvenirs
+- avoiding bringing back risk items, including souvenirs such as skulls or untanned leather souvenirs

 - staying away from New Zealand farms or livestock for at least a week after arrival.